solidity-labs-io/kleidi/docs/INVARIANTS.md

                     D                               E                              F
                  a || d           &&             b || e             &&          c || f
 ```

+example hot signer call to function

+parameter 1 was A, Parameter 2 was E, parameter 3 was G

 checks must be applied in a way such that they do not overlap with each other.
 It is important that the calldata checks are isolated to specific segments of the calldata to ensure no duplicate checks are allowed.